ganml/jclust/README.md

 # jclust
-A light weight Java framework for data clustering
+A lightweight Java framework for data clustering

 If you write research articles and want to cite this software, please use the following citation:
 ```
 @Book{gan2020,
   title     = {Data Clustering: Theory, Algorithms and Applications},